 We encourage pupils to take part in a range of enrichment activities, trips and visits, which include our partnerships with the wide range of arts, sports and cultural venues in our proximity.

 We pursue opportunities to gain accreditation matched to ability whenever appropriate and available; for example, through AQA unit awards or NIBAS qualifications for bouldering.

 Our curriculum seeks to offer flexibility to young people to enable them to access learning which engages them and challenges them, allowing them to develop at a pace consistent with their abilities.
 Our aim is to help our pupils be successful in the next part of their lives, whether in the PRU or in mainstream education.

-Arrive 8:45 depart 3.00 – 6 ¼ hours learning per day All break and lunch periods fully staffed and aimed at building relationships, correcting behaviour and encouraging positive interaction between peers.
+Arrive 9.00 depart 3.00.
+All break and lunch periods are fully staffed and aim to build positive relationships, correcting behaviour and encouraging positive interaction between peers.
 There will also be targeted interventions for individuals at this time based on need.